Nick-Angel/WorkshopNotebooks/README.md

 __If jupyter notebook is installed__, fork this repository to access the notebook.

 The notebook is in the __DELUG Workshop__ folder.

+__Note:__ The math in the DELUG Workshop notebook is not properly typeset when viewed through github, so viewing the notebook through jupyter notebook is recommended.